vxd7/req_wrap/README.md

 executed like any `Ruby` file: `ruby my_request.rb` which will make the actual request and print the results.

+The gem provides several quality of life methods which can be used to simplify working with requests and responses.
+Some of these are:

+- `#load_env` -- load the request environment
+- `#response` -- reference to the latest `HTTP` response
+- `#executed_request` -- reference to the latest executed `HTTP` request
+- `#responses` -- `Ruby` array with the list of all `HTTP` responses
+- `#save_response` -- save given (or last by default) response to current directory

+Additionally, see the `ReqWrap::Req` file definition.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run